vlvcDev/workfire/README.md

 1. **Performance**: Always provide an `onComplete` callback to manage widget lifecycle
 2. **Positioning**: Use `MediaQuery.of(context).size` for responsive positioning
 3. **Colors**: Use contrasting colors for better visibility
-4. **Shows**: Space fireworks in shows with appropriate delays for best effect

 ## Technical Details